Lucas-Oliveira680/flexbox-calculator/README.md

-I did this only to train FlexBox Skills
+I did this only to practice FlexBox skills